Hedge funds lifted by stocks, stymied by bonds in May, say sources

 London-listed Man Group's (EMG.L), AHL Alpha fund returned a negative 2.19% for May and is down around 11% while its multi-strat fund had a positive May and has returned around 5% so far this year, said the fund's website.

-Systematic funds, which have limits on how much volatility their fund can tolerate have in recent months had to ditch trades, both losing and winning, even when the uncertainty roiling markets has been temporary, said an article written by portfolio managers at Man Group's AHL strategy in April.
+Systematic funds, with limits on how much volatility their fund can tolerate, have in recent months had to ditch trades, both losing and winning, even when the uncertainty roiling markets has been temporary, portfolio managers at Man Group's AHL strategy wrote in an article in April.

-Reporting by Nell Mackenzie in London, Carolina Mandl in New York and Summer Zhen in Hong Kong; Editing by Dhara Ranasinghe and Susan Fenton
+Reporting by Nell Mackenzie in London, Carolina Mandl in New York and Summer Zhen in Hong Kong; Editing by Dhara Ranasinghe, Susan Fenton and Richard Chang